 Learn how to bake healthy - without sugar and using heritage flours, seeds and other superfoods.

-Skillls level: Suitable for all
+SKILLS LEVEL: Suitable for all

 The course is mainly 'hands on', so you will be baking and making your own bread, muffins and other treats.
 Some healthy bakes will be demonstrated by your tutor (giving you chance to have another cup of tea or take notes if you wish), but you will still take plenty of samples home.

-The course is held in a domestic kitchen in small groups with plenty of one to one tuition from your host Magdalena Marsden.
+This healthy course is held in a domestic kitchen in small groups with plenty of one to one tuition from your host Magdalena Marsden.
 Our small groups are ideal for learning and ensuring that you get most out of your day.

 The course is suitable for complete beginners, we will cover cover all the basics of bread baking, general baking, ingredients and equipment use.

 Here is what we will be baking on this healthy baking course:

 Wholemeal Rustic Loaf with caraway seeds

 Yoghurt & Pear Bran Muffins

 plus few more surprises - depending on the season...